 The policies of Fermanagh and Omagh District Council are agreed by the political leadership and implemented by the senior management and employees of the Council.
 Council services are delivered from both Omagh and Enniskillen, and normally all Council and Committee meetings alternate between the Grange in Omagh and the Townhall in Enniskillen.
-In line with The Local Government (Coronavirus) (Flexibility of District Council Meetings) Regulations (Northern Ireland) 2020, meetings took place virtually during 2020/21.
+Meetings in the earlier part of 2021/22 took place virtually in line with The Local Government (Coronavirus) (Flexibility of District Council Meetings) Regulations (Northern Ireland) 2020.